-12.19 Awareness Raising Campaign: Bangladesh Bank had taken a number of initiatives for raising awareness on the new electronic payment systems like automated cheque processing, electronic funds transfer and mobile financial services.
-BB organised seminars and workshops for officials of all commercial banks, Govt. offices and industry alliances.
-Besides, BB has been working to popularise electronic funds transfer network among the stakeholders like Chamber of Commerce's, Stock Exchanges, Bangladesh Security and Exchange Commission, Central Depository Bangladesh Limited, National Board of Revenue etc.
+12.19 Bangladesh Bank has taken a number of initiatives for raising awareness on the new electronic payment systems like automated cheque processing, electronic funds transfer and mobile financial services.
+BB has organised seminars and workshops for officials of all commercial banks, Government offices and industry alliances.
+Besides, BB has been working to popularise electronic funds transfer network among the stakeholders like Chambers of Commerce, Stock Exchanges, Bangladesh Security and Exchange Commission, Central Depository Bangladesh Limited, National Board of Revenue, etc.

 12.20 Electronic payment and settlement systems have already proved their potential by offering fast, secure and cost-effective financial services.
-Specially, paper-less EFT transactions are gaining increasing popularity among the corporate bodies, stock exchange members and industry alliances.
+Specially, papers less EFT transactions are gaining increasing popularity among the corporate bodies, stock exchange members and industry alliances.
 The mobile financial services, m-commerce and ecommerce are significantly changing the financial services landscape of the country.
 NPSB will increase end-user centric electronic payments and broaden the landscape for financial transactions in the country.
-These electronic modes of payment have already improved operational efficiency, increased transaction frequency and brought stability & flexibility in all spheres of the financial market.
+These electronic modes of payment have already improved operational efficiency, increased transaction frequency and brought stability and flexibility in all spheres of the financial market.
 Implementation of RTGS will result in an effective and efficient 'National Payment and Settlement System' consistent with international standard.